kishangohil98/Time-table/README.md

 From above input the system will generate total hours of week

-eqation: Total hours for week = No of Working days *  No of working hours per day
+Eqation: Total hours for week = No of Working days *  No of working hours per day

 English             6